An independent review of the department’s assessment reports for state significant projects.

 Environmental assessment policies and guidelines contain information about how important environmental matters are addressed during development assessment.

-The NSW Government has developed a new program to help support 14 selected councils across the state in Development Application and Planning Proposal assessments.
+Grant funding to help support 14 high-growth councils across the state to speed up Development Application and Planning Proposal assessments that lead to the delivery of new homes.

-Some areas of the State have unique qualities that need special development assessment provisions to ensure the level of assessment addresses those characteristics properly.
+Some NSW areas have unique qualities that need special development assessment provisions to ensure the level of assessment addresses those characteristics properly.

 This guide will help you understand if you need to seek concurrence, make a referral or apply for an integrated development approval.